 Think about the amount of content we consume on a daily, even hourly basis.
 The Internet has become aggressively oversaturated nowadays and the only way to get your message out there is by doing something different.
 We felt that taking The Edition back to a physical print publication was the best way to differentiate ourselves and establish our quality and platform throughout the University of Waterloo.
 And after all, holding a physical copy of an artists work in your hand will never beat just looking at it through your phone.

 Starting as a Junior Editor for The Edition's premiere issue, and eventually moving into the role of Editor-in-Chief, theres quite a few hats that I wear in order to create fully developed finished products that provides a professional, high quality platform for our readers and contributors to utilize.

-No projects is made successful without a strong team behind me that are eager and hungry to build an amazing publication.
+No project is made successful without a strong team behind me that are eager and hungry to build an amazing publication.
 It's my job to make sure that we find students who be will a good fit within the team.
 Along with recruitment, on-boarding is a big part of what I do as well.
-With many students coming into The Edition team with limited knowledge of the

 My primary role as the Editor-in-Chief is the overview and management of the publication from start to finish.
 This means working with my team to develop a meaningful theme, create a visual identity with my team, and brainstorm fresh new features that can be incorporated to make The Edition better; along with delegating and providing consistent feedback to my team during the production phase.